ylgrgyq/bitcasky/README.md

 * OSync — uses the O_SYNC flag, which forces syncs on every write
 * Time interval — sync at specified intervals (default: 60 secs)

-Create a Bitcasky database which sync on every 35 secs:
+For example, create a Bitcasky database which sync on every 35 secs as follows:

 ```rust
 let db = Bitcasky::open(